stvbyr/rust-learn-book/README.md

 `cargo run --bin {name_of_crate}`.
 We do not need to register them in cargo.toml but I couldn't get intellisense to work without it.

+Common `use` Conventions:
+functions: the parent module of the function is brought into scope structs/enums: the struct/enum is brought in with the full path except if two modules define the same name for a struct/enum
 ## Privacy

 A struct inside a module can be made public, however the fields are